 Transition Chesterfield, together with 20 other groups all over Derbyshire, have a Divest Derbyshire campaign to get the Derbyshire Pension Fund to dis-invest (divest) from fossil fuels.
 The Pension Fund has around £260 million invested in fossil fuel companies, including £183 million in companies with major fracking operations.
 A Derbyshire Times report on their fracking investments can be found here.
-More details on investments can be found here.

 What you can do: Please email your local Councillor with this easy tool to ask them to support the campaign to divest our council funds.
 Instead let’s invest in green jobs and technologies in Derbyshire.